Language Access Plan

 Language Services

 This section includes the actions the DOR will take to provide information and services in languages other than English.
+Communication, at any point of requested language service, must be handled with an interpreter, certified bilingual staff member, or contracted interpreter.

 Direct In-Language Communication

-• The DOR has approximately 180 bilingual certified employees who communicate in languages other than English with LEP individuals.
+The DOR has approximately 180 bilingual certified employees who communicate in languages other than English with LEP individuals.
 This includes employees who greet the public and Senior Vocational Rehabilitation Counselor, Qualified Rehabilitation Providers (SVRC-QRPs) that provide counseling services.

 Interpretation

-For ASL interpretation, the DOR employs internal Support Services Assistant – Interpreters (SSA-Is) who have successfully met the SSA-I proficiency requirements that align with CalHR’s proficiency standards where certifications are not mandatory.
+For ASL interpretation, the DOR employs internal Support Services Assistant – Interpreters (SSA-Is) who have successfully met the SSA-I proficiency requirements that align with CalHR proficiency standards where certifications are not mandatory.
 To meet proficiency requirements, SSA-Is must meet the minimum qualifications and pass the SSA-I proficiency examination.
-The proficiency examination entails completing a qualifications appraisal interview, which consists of demonstrating the ability to effectively facilitate and interpret voiced and signed communication with sensitivity between Deaf and hard of hearing (D/HH) and hearing individuals.
+The proficiency examination entails completing a qualifications appraisal interview, which consists of demonstrating the ability to effectively facilitate and interpret voiced and signed communication with sensitivity between Deaf and Hard of Hearing (D/HH) and hearing individuals.
 The DOR is the sole department authorized to conduct the Statewide SSA-I Proficiency examination, granting eligibility for inclusion on the eligible list without providing certifications.

 To access ASL interpretation, the DOR utilizes SSA-Is either in person or via Video Remote Interpreting On-Demand (VRIOD) services, which are tailored to deliver instant access to SSA-Is for DOR staff to actively participate in meetings and training sessions.
 The following are procedures for DOR employees to access VRIOD:

-• Step 1: Add the DOR VRIOD calendar in Outlook.
+Step 1: Add the DOR VRIOD calendar in Outlook.

-• Step 2: Check the calendar to see the assigned interpreter(s).
+Step 2: Check the calendar to see the assigned interpreter(s).

-(Green: available to assist; Yellow: on break, check again in a few minutes; Red: busy assisting another staff, check again later)
+(Green: available to assist; Yellow: on break, check again in a few minutes.
+Red: busy assisting another staff, check again/ later)

-• Step 4: If an interpreter is available, provide brief meeting details if possible.
+Step 4: If an interpreter is available, provide brief meeting details if possible.

-DOR is currently in the process of updating its website to include ASL video clips that interpret essential public website content regarding DOR services.
+The DOR is currently in the process of updating its website to include ASL video clips that interpret essential public website content regarding DOR services.

 To serve as a sign language interpreter through an external contracted agency, a contractor must possess a current and valid certification from the Registry of Interpreters for the Deaf (RID).
 Valid certifications include National Interpreter Certification or a previously issued certification that has not expired such as the Certificate of Interpretation (CI/IC), Certificate of Transliteration (CT/TC), and the National Association of the Deaf (NAD) at the Level of Generalist (III); Advanced (Level IV); and Master (Level V).
 The full list of previous certifications can be found in the Certification Archives located on the bottom of the RID page.
-DOR ASL Interpreting contracts lists all valid certifications that are acceptable.
+The DOR ASL Interpreting contracts list all valid certifications that are acceptable.

 Translation

 The DOR’s definition of vital documents are materials that are mandatory to provide services to the public.
+Please refer to the list below to see all of the documents DOR has identified as vital.

-DOR essential website content includes, but is not limited, to the following: webpages with information about DOR’s services and programs; DOR’s online application for vocational rehabilitation services; ASL videos advising of the availability of free oral interpretation services; and non-English language taglines in the threshold languages advising individuals of the availability of language assistance.
+The DOR essential website content includes, but is not limited, to the following: webpages with information about DOR’s services and programs; DOR’s online application for vocational rehabilitation services; ASL videos advising of the availability of free oral interpretation services; and non-English language taglines in the threshold languages advising individuals of the availability of language assistance.

 Back to Table of Contents